S55 Upgraded Twin Turbos

 The S55 is one hell of an engine.
 However, it’s also far from indestructible.
 Upgraded turbo setups have the ability to easily push the S55 to and beyond its limits.
 We ask that you understand your goals, the risks, and costs prior to opting for upgraded turbos.
 There are modest setups that can make a reliable 600-700whp with minimal supporting mods.
 The list of supporting mods grows drastically when you look to push 700+whp.
 We highly recommend building your S55 prior to pushing this power OR run a conservative tune with midrange torque limited.

-Finally, those looking to push 850+whp are entering relatively unknown territory.
+Finally, those looking to push the M3 or M4 to 850+whp are entering relatively unknown territory.
 These setups require extensive tuning and a deep wallet.
 A built engine becomes a necessity.
 You may find yourself taking additional risks and experimenting because the answers or data do not exist.
 You’ll be one of the few truly pushing the platform towards the next level.

 All that said, the most important aspect is understanding your goals and what it takes to get there.
 Nonetheless, the S55 is a beautiful engine and upgraded turbos will boost it to the next level.
 It’s tough to go wrong with any of the turbos mentioned throughout this post.